To Get Started:

 Adding a domain name which is not resolving correctly in this instance will make that admin area inaccessible.
 Honest, we warned you!! ;-)

-In here you can add the domain to be mapped to your sub site.
-Once you click add then thats all you need to do from WordPress.
+Under the first tab, you can add the domain to be mapped to your sub site.
+Once you click add then that’s all you need to do from WordPress.

 A Record & CNAME